trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ## Auto Sync

-Enabling Auto Sync ensures that the information in NetSuite and Expensify is always in sync through automating exports, tracking direct deposits, and communicating export errors.
+Enabling Auto Sync ensures that the information in NetSuite and Ieatta is always in sync through automating exports, tracking direct deposits, and communicating export errors.

 **Automatic Export:**
-- When you turn on the Auto Sync feature in Expensify, any final report you approve will automatically be sent to NetSuite.
+- When you turn on the Auto Sync feature in Ieatta, any final report you approve will automatically be sent to NetSuite.
 - This happens every day at approximately the same time.

 **Direct Deposit Alert:**
-- If you use Expensify's Direct Deposit ACH and have Auto Sync, getting reimbursed for an Expensify report will automatically create a Bill Payment in NetSuite.
+- If you use Ieatta's Direct Deposit ACH and have Auto Sync, getting reimbursed for an Ieatta report will automatically create a Bill Payment in NetSuite.

 **Tracking Exports and Errors:**
-- In the comments section of an Expensify report, you can find extra details about the report.
+- In the comments section of an Ieatta report, you can find extra details about the report.
 - The comments section will tell you when the report was sent to NetSuite, and if there were any problems during the export, it will show the error.

 ## Newly Imported Categories